 The Aberconwy Trophy is a 72 hole Stroke Play Competition played at Maesdu and Conwy each year.
-Huge congratulations to all competitors who took part in this year’s tournament in the extreme heat.
+Huge congratulations to all competitors who took part in this year’s tournament .

-Congratulations to the winner Tom Froom with an overall score of 286.
+Congratulations to the winner Jacob Davies with an overall score of 288.

 Maesdu is extremely proud of our very own Reuben Bather who achieved best junior competitor with a very impressive overall score of 305.